-The King Tides are coming to Oregon.
-As one of the most popular and easily accessible beach towns in the Pacific Northwest, Seaside is well positioned for the annual phenomenon.
-Whether you’re catching a ride on a surrey through our charming streets to the shore or walking our 100-year-old seafront Promenade, understanding these powerful tides and following safe viewing practices are key elements for a fun and memorable visit.
+King Tides come each year to Oregon.
+As one of the most easily accessible beach towns in the Pacific Northwest, Seaside is popular destination for the annual phenomenon.
+Whether you’re catching a ride on a surrey through our charming streets or walking the 100-year-old seafront Promenade, understanding these powerful tides and following safe viewing practices are key elements for a fun and memorable visit.

 What Are King Tides?

 A King Tide – known as a perigean spring tide in the scientific community – occurs when the new or full moon is closest to the Earth.
 According to the National Oceanic and Atmospheric Administration, this combination of gravitational force and the rotation of the planet creates a tidal flooding of the coastline.
 This phenomenon is both naturally occurring and predictable… and can make for some spectacular viewing from a safe distance.

 January 1-3, 2022

 Seaside’s many beachfront properties are a good bet for your King Tides visit.
 See our Stay page for a city-wide lodging directory and sort by Oceanfront/view rooms.